ucr-ula/ucr-ula/README.md

 ### Application Process

 1. Submit your application through [Google Forms](https://forms.gle/SntoJWzCSxhSzpq58). **Deadline: Friday July 16, 2021**.
-The application form requests basic biographical information, a copy of your transcript, and several brief short-answer questions.
+The application form requests basic biographical information, a copy of your transcript, and several short-answer questions.
+Strong applicants will be those who have done well in the classes they wish to tutor for, and are enthusiastic about tutoring and mentoring.
 2. Selected applicants will be contacted for a brief (30-minute) video interview, 1-2 weeks after the application deadline.
 The applicant will be requested to prepare a 5-minute teaching demo on a topic given in advance.

 ### Contact